MicrosoftDocs/quantum-docs/articles/azure-quantum-credits.md

 # Azure Quantum Credits

-In this article you'll find the guidelines to understand Azure Quantum Credits and how to use them to run your programs on quantum hardware.
+In this article, you'll find the guidelines to understand Azure Quantum Credits and how to use them to run your programs on quantum hardware.

 > [!Tip]
 > If you don’t have an Azure account, register for **free** and sign up for a [pay-as-you-go subscription](https://azure.microsoft.com/pricing/purchase-options/pay-as-you-go).
 If you are a student, you can take advantage of a [free Azure account for students](https://azure.microsoft.com/free/students/).

 ## How to get your Azure Quantum Credits

 First-time users automatically get **$500 (USD) free Azure Quantum Credits** for use with each participating quantum hardware provider within six months.
 Your free Azure Quantum Credits become available once you [create a new Azure Quantum workspace](xref:microsoft.quantum.how-to.workspace).
-When you've consumed all your credits, you'll only pay for the services you use and you can cancel anytime.
+When you've consumed all your credits, you'll only pay for the services you use, and you can cancel anytime.

 Credits are shared for all workspaces within a single subscription and region.
-That is, you will get $500 (USD) free Azure Quantum credits for each quantum hardware provider when you create your first Azure Quantum workspace, but the following workspaces you create within the same subscription and region will share the credits plan.
+You'll get $500 (USD) free Azure Quantum credits for each quantum hardware provider when you create your first Azure Quantum workspace, but the following workspaces you create within the same subscription and region will share the credits plan.

 > [!NOTE]
 > Note that Azure credits and Azure Quantum credits are different grants and shouldn't be confused.
 When you create a [free trial Azure account](https://azure.microsoft.com/free/), you get $200 (USD) free Azure Credits to use on Azure services.
 Azure credits aren't eligible to use on quantum hardware providers.